 Socialist and communist today and in the past are always filthier.
 This is the absolute truth.
 Just look at China if you doubt this today.

-4. Capitalism causes greater political stability and less social unrest.
+4. The free enterprise economic system causes much greater political stability and less social unrest.
 This occurs because people are happier.
 They are also more in charge of their lives because they make more economic decisions.
 Economic decisions, choices about products and services, and the ability to work as one pleases, are among the most important decisions in life.

 1. It is rarely allowed.
-This is the main problem with capitalism.
+This is the main problem with capitalism and free market economics.
 Few, if any nations permit true capitalism.
 Instead, the economies are usually heavily regulated and often corrupt.
 The rulers simply do not want to give the citizens permission to have the economic freedom that capitalism entails.

 2. It is not well understood.
 This is another problem that can contribute to problem #1 above.
 It is the main reason we are writing this article.
-Schools donŐt teach it, and colleges donŐt teach the truth about it today.
+Schools don’t teach it, and colleges don’t teach the truth about it today.

 3. It is easy to ruin.
-Capitalism is, in fact, quite delicate.
-Too many regulations, too much corruption, bad laws or occasionally other factors will ruin it quite easily.
+The free enterprise system is quite delicate.
+Too many regulations, too much corruption, and passing bad laws can ruin it quite easily.

-5. Exploitation of workers.
-This is a problem, at times, but it occurs in all economic systems.
-In fact, in capitalist nations, the workers are often treated much better than in socialist or communist economies because the owners of the factories and stores want to hold on to good employees.
+Exploitation of workers.
+This is a problem in all economic systems.
+In fact, in nations with a free market economic system, the workers are often treated much better than in socialist or communist economies because the owners of the factories and stores want to hold on to good employees.